tokipona-today/sitelen-sitelen/README.md

 - *Original design :* Joathan Gabel
 - *Vectorized glyphs :* jan Same (
-- *Vectorized nimi sin gryphs :* (leko, kokosila, misekeke, lanpan, epiku, tonsi, monsuto, soko, kejetesantakalu, n, jasima) jan Pitaki
+- *Vectorized nimi sin glyphs :* (leko, kokosila, misekeke, lanpan, epiku, tonsi, monsuto, soko, kejetesantakalu, n, jasima) jan Pitaki
 - *Font :* jan Pitaki (http://tokipona.today)

 All this with the precious help of the whole community of tokiponists and more particularly : *jan Maje (May)* and *janKe Tami*